asmasonomics/asmasonomics.github.io/about2_group.markdown

 {% include profile_page_cols.html
 	file = "/assets/images/SarahBecker.jpg"
 	content = "Sarah joined the Mason Lab in August 2021 for a 7-week internship between the first and second years of her BSc Biology degree at the University of York.
 Sarah's project used RNAseq data generated from human urothelium cultured in hypoxic conditions, and will form part of an upcoming publication."
 %}

+<span style="font-size:1.1em;">Charlotte Tunnicliffe</span> *MBiol project student*<br/>
+{% include profile_page_cols.html
+	file = "/assets/images/CharlotteTunnicliffe.jpeg"
+	content = "Charlotte completed her University of York final year integrated masters project in 2021/22, gaining a 1st.
+Charlotte characterised the mutational signatures of the 100kGP bladder cancer cohort.
+She then explored the dominance of APOBEC mutagenesis and its extended mutational footprint."
+%}

+<span style="font-size:1.1em;">Eleanor Woodward</span> *MBiol project student*<br/>
+{% include profile_page_cols.html
+	file = "/assets/images/EleanorWoodward.jpg"
+	content = "Eleanor completed her University of York final year integrated masters project in 2021/22, gaining a 1st, and went on to pursue a PhD in cancer informatics at The University of Newcastle.
+Eleanor characterised non-coding mutation hotspots in the 100kGP bladder cancer cohort, their relation to coding hotspots, and the likelihood of APOBEC mutagenesis."
+%}